ULL-ESIT-PL/babel-learning/doc/git-hooks-configuration.md

 unset HUSKY # Re-enables hooks
 ```

-In the [package.json](https://github.com/ULL-ESIT-PL/babel-tanhauhau/blob/master/package.json#L88-L92) at the root of the project, you will find the husky configuration.
+A worse solution: in the [package.json](https://github.com/ULL-ESIT-PL/babel-tanhauhau/blob/master/package.json#L88-L92) at the root of the project, you will find the husky configuration.
 We can disable husky by removing it or changing the corresponding lines:

 ```diff
 diff --git a/package.json b/package.json